So, you are planning a stop in Nagoya on your trip across Japan. Perfect!

 It is a great opportunity to experience Japanese craftsmanship and culture up close in Nagoya.
 Book your Karakuri Robot Experience on klook.com today!

-A little bit south of the city on an island connected by an impressive bridge you will find Nagashima Resort.
+A little bit south of the city on an island connected by an impressive bridge, you will find Nagashima Resort.
 Nagashima Resort consists of the Nagashima Spa Land amusement park, an outlet shopping mall, a hot spring resort, a water park and the hugely popular flower park called Nabana No Sato.

 I visit Nabana No Sato every year in winter when the park is transformed into a spectacle of lights.
 The park is decorated with millions and millions of lights and it really feels like stepping into a fairy tale.
-If you want to learn more about Nabana No Sato read on here.
+If you want to learn more about Nabana No Sato read here.

 I also visit the outlet quite often, because it is a great place to do some shopping at bargain prices.
 Especially if you are into Japanese and also foreign brands.